lcmd-epfl/rafbl/README.md

 ## Run [↑](#run)

 ### Generate features from Gaussian output files:

+To re-generate the features from Gaussian log files you can run:
 ```bash
 ./feat_csd.sh
 ./feat_lit.sh
 ```
 This process takes a long time but only has to be run once.
+Beware!
+If you regenerate the features you will need to finish the process, since the regeneration will overwrite the currently present, already ready to use feature lists.

-Alternatively, the final files containing all the features can be found under `ligs/csd_pool.csv` for the CSD ligands and under `ligs/lit_pool.csv` for the literature ligands.
+The final files containing all the features can be found under `ligs/csd_pool.csv` for the CSD ligands and under `ligs/lit_pool.csv` for the literature ligands.

 ### Run whole model selection pipeline:
 ```bash